-Web technology has been developing ever since the internet and computers were invented.
+Web Development technology has been developing ever since the internet and computers were invented.
 But have you ever thought about what web technology is in reality?

-Web technology makes it possible to communicate with more individuals more effectively and quickly in real-world situations, which leads to efficient automation.
+Web Development technology makes it possible to communicate with more individuals more effectively and quickly in real-world situations, which leads to efficient automation.
 The correct definition of web technology is a system for connecting PCs to web servers and other computers using markup languages and multimedia software.
 Using computer languages and web technologies, you may create a communication platform with various features and conveniences.

 Several of these trends may already be present online, but they are most likely to spread widely in the upcoming years.